KJM3200 – Organic Chemistry II

-KJM1120 - Inorganic Chemistry and KJM1130 - Physical Chemistry I - thermodynamics and kinetics, or equivalent courses.
+KJM1120 – Inorganic Chemistry (continued) and KJM1130 – Physical Chemistry I - Thermodynamics and Kinetics, or equivalent courses.

-Laboratory course (120 hours), lectures (20 hours) and colloquiums (10 hours).
-An approved laboratory course is a prerequistite for taking the exam.
+An approved laboratory course is a prerequisite for taking the exam.

 It is compulsory to attend the first day of lectures and the first day of the laboratory exercises.
-If special circumstances prevent you from attending, you must inform the person responsible for the course, Lise-Lotte Gundersen by phone 22 85 70 19 or by e-mail: firstname.lastname@example.org as soon as possible.
+If special circumstances prevent you from attending, you must inform the student administration at the Department of Chemistry.
 You will not be allowed to attend the course if you fail to meet without a valid reason for which you can show documentation.
-If you are absent from laboratory exercises due to illness, this has to be documented by a doctor's declaration.
+If you are absent from laboratory exercises due to illness, this has to be documented by a doctor´s declaration.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.